Wickstrom/TimeSeriesXAI/README.md

 # Uncertainty and interpretablity in classification of clinical time series

-Code used in the article "Uncertainty-Aware Deep Ensembles for Reliable and Explainable Predictions of Clinical Time Series.
+Code used in the article "Uncertainty-Aware Deep Ensembles for Reliable and Explainable Predictions of Clinical Time Series".

 ## Experiments on synthetic data